jotyGill/openpyn-nordvpn/README.md

   -f, ----forceFW       Enfore Firewall rules to drop traffic when tunnel breaks
                         Force disable DNS traffic going to any other interface

-  --update              Fetch the latest config files from nord\'s site
+  --update              Fetch the latest config files from nord''s site
   ```